Drawing Restraint 9 (album): Track listing

+All tracks written by Björk, except where noted.
+All tracks produced solely by Björk, except for "Ambergris March" produced with Mark Bell and Valgeir Sigurðsson.

 The film

 The following is a list of the full score used in the film ordered from when they chronologically appear.
 Many of the tracks are instrumental or variations of the main themes so were not included on the official soundtrack.